systemg

 FlagWhat it does

--c / --configLoads and registers a project from a config file on disk.
-Use it the first time you start a project, or when you want to reload the manifest from a specific path.
+-c / --configLoads and registers the config file on disk — every project it declares, plus any loose bundle.
+Use it the first time you start, or when you want to reload the manifest from a specific path.

--p / --projectTargets a project already registered with the running supervisor, by its project.id.
+-p / --projectTargets a single project already registered with the running supervisor, by its id.
 No file path required.

-The mental model: -c is bring this project into the supervisor from disk; -p is act on a project the supervisor already knows about.
+The mental model: -c is bring this file's projects into the supervisor from disk; -p is act on one project the supervisor already knows about.

 # First start: register the project from its config